-If you or your business are owed money, it pays to think smart in terms of using a Debt Collection Agency.
+If you or your business are owed money, it pays to think smart in terms of choosing a Debt Collection Agency.

 You have a Business and a life to operate so dealing with unpaid debts is a unnecessary stress.
 Being ‘owed money’ is a drain on your time, energy and resources.